 How to Drink with a SCRAM Bracelet: What You Really Need to Know

-If you’re wondering “how to drink with a SCRAM bracelet,” here’s the reality: even a tiny sip of alcohol can be detected.
+If you’re wondering “how to drink with a SCRAM bracelet,” here’s the reality: even a small amount of alcohol may create a detection risk under your monitoring program.
 These bracelets monitor alcohol released through your skin continuously—every 30 minutes, 24/7.
-There’s no guaranteed safe trick.
+There’s no guaranteed safe trick, regardless of the different types of drinkers people may identify with.

 What a SCRAM Bracelet Does